Culture-to-Culture Image Translation and User Evaluation: Results

 We performed a stratified analysis controlling for age and travel habits.
 Despite minor differences, the results were similar.
 However, something interesting emerged when considering only respondents with age $< 30$ (N=117), Table \ref{Table2}.

-Concerning Q1, results were mostly confirmed: statistical analyses (ANOVA, Tukey HSD, and Welch’s T-test, $p<0.05$) showed that, for any object individually taken and for all objects taken together, it always holds $\mu_{E}>\mu_{O \to E} > \mu_{O}$ with $p<0.05$.
-However, concerning Q2, there are some differences compared to considering all age ranges: statistical analysis on vases returned, as previously, $\mu_{E}>\mu_{O \to E} > \mu_{O}$ with $p<0.05$; statistical analysis on sofas returned, in this case, $\mu_{E}>\mu_{O \to E} > \mu_{O}$ with $p<0.05$; statistical analysis on all objects taken together returned $\mu_{E}>\mu_{O \to E} = \mu_{O}$ as in the previous case, but now the average score of $O \to E$ is slightly higher than $O$, even if the difference is not statistically significant with $p<0.05$.
+Concerning Hypothesis 1, results were mostly confirmed: the statistical analyses (ANOVA and Tukey HSD, $p<0.05$) showed that, for any object individually taken and for all objects taken together, it always holds $\mu_{E}>\mu_{O \to E} > \mu_{O}$ with $p<0.05$.
+However, concerning Hypothesis 2, there are some differences with the case in which we considered all age ranges.
+By focussing on $E$ and $O\to E$, the statistical analysis on vases returned, as previously, $\mu_{E}>\mu_{O \to E} > \mu_{O}$ with $p<0.05$; the analysis on sofas returned, in this case, $\mu_{E}>\mu_{O \to E} > \mu_{O}$ with $p<0.05$, supporting Hypothesis 2; the analysis on all objects taken together returned $\mu_{E}>\mu_{O \to E} = \mu_{O}$ as in the previous case, but now the average score of $O \to E$ is slightly higher than $O$, even if the difference is not statistically significant with $p<0.05$.
 Results support Hypothesis 2 to a higher degree, but still partially.